Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Discussion

-In this paper, we introduced and explored the novel concept of a multi-stream VAE (MS-VAE) that incorporates source disentanglement by model design.
-Our approach is application-agnostic and achieving new state-of-the-art results in a specific task was not our primary goal.
-Nevertheless, we observed some improvements over baseline methods in disentanglement of mixed images (Tab.~\ref{tab:mnist_results}) and in speaker diarization.
-In disentanglement of images, examples like those in Fig.~\ref{fig:mnist-result-10} demonstrate highly interpretable and clear-cut separation of individual sources (digits `0',`8' and `9'), with MS-VAE providing separate reconstructions for each digit.
-In speaker diarization (Tab.~\ref{tab:diar_results}), we found the MS-VAE is particularly sensitive, missing significantly fewer frames compared to \cite{Bredin2020}\cite{Bredin2021} which were trained on large corpora of speech.
-In contrast, the MS-VAE approach requires only a small amount of data.
-Some supervision is required for the MS-VAE used in this study, hence, it is not fully unsupervised like \cite{dupont2018learning} or \cite{neri2021unsupervised}.
+In this paper, we introduced and explored the novel concept of a multi-stream VAE (MS-VAE).
+The approach incorporates source disentanglement by design.
+Our approach is application-agnostic and demonstrating a proof-of-concept was our primary goal, and no large deep neural networks (DNNs), or intricate DNNs with task/domain optimized architectures were used.
+Also no external training on datasets was used.

+Nevertheless, we observed improvements over baseline methods in the disentanglement of mixed images (Tab.~\ref{tab:mnist_results}) and in speaker diarization (Tab.~\ref{tab:diar_results}).
+In disentanglement of images, examples like those in Fig.~\ref{fig:schematic-results} \textbf{C} demonstrate highly interpretable and clear-cut separation of individual sources (digits `0',`8' and `9'), with MS-VAE providing separate reconstructions for each digit.
+We also remark the robustness of performance of MS-VAE models: even for complex mixtures of sources (e.g., $K=3,4$ mixed sources), source separation maintains a high quality.
+In speaker diarization (Tab.~\ref{tab:diar_results}), we observed significantly fewer missing speech frames compared to \cite{Bredin2021,Bredin2020}, even though the latter is trained on large data corpora.
+In contrast, the MS-VAE approach requires significantly smaller amount of training data.
+Some supervision is required for the MS-VAE model, hence, it is not fully unsupervised like \cite{dupont2018learning} or \cite{neri2021unsupervised}.
 However, recent research suggests that some level of supervision may generally be necessary for effective disentanglement \cite{locatello2020sober}.
 For real data (Sec.~\ref{application_acoustic}), it is important that training and testing sets have similar statistics for successful model learning — a requirement not shared by methods such as \cite{Bredin2020}.
-MS-VAE also tends to hypothesize more speech segments compared to the ground truth.
+MS-VAE also tends to hypothesize more speech segments when compared to the ground truth.